openl2m/openl2m/docs/api/admin/api_switches.rst

 ----------

 The "/api/users/" POST endpoint allows you to create a new user account.
 The new switch object will be returned if the call succeeds.
+Valid field names are as shown in the above output example.

 Here is an example call.